The Perks of Exercise Snacks

-The first: Work harder in a standalone burst than you would during a longer workout.
-When you go all out, you recruit more of the fast-twitch muscle fibers needed for quick, powerful movements, like sprinting, jumping and Olympic lifting.
+The first: work harder in a standalone burst than you would during a longer workout.
+When you go all out, you recruit more of the fast-twitch muscle fibres needed for quick, powerful movements, like sprinting, jumping and Olympic lifting.
 If you do this, you can replicate the training load of a longer workout in a fraction of the time, says Gibala.

-The second: Perform complex moves, like high-knee running in place, Spiderman push-ups or thrusters (squats with a press).
-These rope in multiple muscle groups to maximize the efficiency of your mini WOD.
+The second: perform complex moves, like high-knee running in place, Spiderman push-ups or thrusters (squats with a press).
+These rope in multiple muscle groups to maximise the efficiency of your mini WOD.

 The Cherry on Top